cdktf/cdktf-provider-dns/docs/provider.csharp.md

 - *Type:* double

 The target UDP port on the server where updates are sent to.

 Defaults to `53`.
+Value can also be sourced from the DNS_UPDATE_PORT environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.1/docs#port DnsProvider#port}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.2/docs#port DnsProvider#port}

 ---